Gpu Memory And Core Jump To Max When Idle – A Complete Guide!

 Mining Software or Malware:

 Cryptocurrency mining software, which utilizes your GPU to mine digital currencies, is another possible cause for high GPU usage.
-If you haven’t installed such software intentionally, it’s possible that malicious software or malware is using your GPU for mining without your knowledge.
+If you haven’t installed such software intentionally, malicious software or malware may be using your GPU for mining without your knowledge.

 - Mining software can cause your GPU memory and core speeds to jump to maximum levels, as the software is running in the background using the GPU at full capacity.